 When you’re designing an SEO friendly website, you’ll want to pay particular attention to your navigation and its structure.
-Creating a clear hierarchy of internal linking helps Google to understand the importance of pages in your website.
+Creating a clear hierarchy of internal linking helps Google to understand the importance of pages on your website.

 Furthermore, the use of image button links for your navigation is not recommended.
 Just as we discussed web crawlers’ inability to see your images, the same concept applies to graphic button navigation.
-The best way to approach your navigation system is to create text links, whether those text links are in a drop down menu or on a sidebar.
+The best way to approach your navigation system is to create text links, whether those text links are in a drop-down menu or on a sidebar.

-If you have a lot of links and subpages, you might want to consider using a supersized dropdown menu.
-Many business owners make the mistake of loading up a bunch of links into standard dropdown menus, which appear messy and can be frustrating to navigate.
-Supersized dropdown menus open in one convenient panel, which will display all of your links in an organized manner.
+If you have a lot of links and subpages, you might want to consider using a supersized drop-down menu.
+Many business owners make the mistake of loading up a bunch of links into standard drop-down menus, which appear messy and can be frustrating to navigate.
+Supersized drop-down menus open in one convenient panel, which will display all of your links in an organized manner.

 Images and Graphics: Best Practices for SEO Friendly Web Design